neuronetio/gantt-schedule-timeline-calendar/README.md

 - super fast! even with large dataset
 - multiple items in one row - suitable for various applications like booking, reservation, resource manager etc.
 - tree like structures - collapsible / expandable groups
-- moveable / resizable items with ability to configure which items can move and how
+- moveable / resizable items with ability to configure which items can move at the moment and how
 - snap to specified time when resizing / moving
 - background grid on which you can place your html content
-- selectable items and grid cells with ability to individually configure which can be selected
+- selectable cells and items with a choice of what can be selected at the moment
 - gradual time zoom up to minutes
 - resizable list columns (in realtime)
+- sortable and searchable list columns
 - BEM based CSS rules (easy to change appearance)
 - you can easily add third party libraries
+- slots support to easily change html content of each component
 - highly configurable
 - plugins support
 - attractive visually